PrefectHQ/prefect/docs/getting-started/installation.md

 ### Upgrading to 2.0a10

-Upgrading from Prefect version 2.0a9 or earlier requires resetting the Prefect Orion database.
+Upgrading from Prefect version 2.0a9 or earlier requires resetting the Prefect database.

 Prior to 2.0a10, Prefect did not have database migrations and required a hard reset of the database between versions.
 Now that migrations have been added, your database will be upgraded automatically with each version change.
 However, you must still perform a hard reset of the database if you are upgrading from 2.0a9 or earlier.